Type implementation functions

 )

-RDB_implement_type implements the user-defined type with name name.
+Implements the user-defined type with name name.
 The type must have been defined previously using RDB_define_type().
 After RDB_implement_type was inkoved successfully, this type may be used for local variables and table attributes.

 If arep is not NULL, it must point to a type which is used as the physical representation.
 The getter, setter, and selector operators must be provided by the caller.